JonHinkerton/BG3ods/README.md

 If you do make anythiing from these, drop me a note and let me know, I'll always be curious where they wind up.

-Developer notes: The script file in each of the pet summon mods is there to prevent multiplke copies of a summon being made by different party members.
+Developer notes: The script file in each of the pet summon mods is there to prevent multiple copies of a summon being made by different party members.
 It's not essential functionality.
 If you want to make the mod not reliant on the SE, just pull out the scripts folder.